TaiMingLu/Genex-Re/rebuttal.md

-## Reviewer GPuR
+Reviewer GPuR

-We appreciate the detailed feedback from the reviewer.
+We appreciate the feedback from the reviewer.
 We would like to add additional clarification.

-### Weakness
+## Weakness

 > There are some errors in the mathematical formulations presented, particularly in equations (3) and (4), which are confusing.